paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ### Other

-Listening to Heroes by Stephen Fry on Audible
+Listening to Troy by Stephen Fry on Audible

 ## Podcasts